clangen/musikcube/README.md

 # musikbox

-an curses frontend to musikcube.
+a curses frontend to musikcube.

 musicbox compiles and runs easily on Windows, OSX and Linux.